-- 1. No student shall leave school without permission from the principal or his/her designee. - 2.
-Students having an appointment with a doctor or dentist or for other valid reasons may be dismissed from school as follows: - a.
-A parent or legal guardian may personally come to the school and dismiss a student. - b.
-The student may present a note from a parent or legal guardian to the attendance office containing the reason for dismissal, time of dismissal, and phone number where the parent and/or legal guardian can be contacted, in order to receive a dismissal permit.
+1. No student shall leave school, without permission, from the principal or his/her designee.

-- c.
-If a note of appointment card cannot be verified, school officials reserve the right to refuse the issuance of a dismissal permit. - d.
-Work must be made up if a dismissal for any of the reason causes a student to miss classwork, tests, etc. - 3.
-Any student leaving school on school related business must first obtain written permission from his/her teacher and then personally signed out at the attendance office.
-Upon return to school, the student must personally sign in. - 5.
-No student shall leave school without a dismissal permit or without signing out at the attendance office. - 6.
-Dismissal requests during the last period of the day shall receive strict scrutiny by the attendance office due to abuse of the dismissal privilege.
+- 2. Students having an appointment, with a doctor or dentist, or for other valid reasons may be dismissed from school as follows: - a.
+A parent or legal guardian may personally come to the school and check-out a student constituting a dismissal. - b.
+The student may present a note from a parent or legal guardian to the attendance office containing the reason for dismissal, time of dismissal, and phone number where the parent and/or legal guardian can be contacted, in order to receive a dismissal permit. - c.
+If a note and/or appointment card cannot be verified, school officials reserve the right to refuse the issuance of a dismissal permit. - d.
+Work must be made-up and submitted to the teacher if a dismissal for any of the reasons stated above causes a student to miss classwork, tests, etc. - 3.
+Any student leaving school, on school-related business, must first obtain written permission from his/her teacher and then personally sign out or be signed out at the attendance office.
+Upon return to school, the student must personally sign-in. - 4.
+No student shall leave school without a dismissal permit or without signing out at the attendance office. - 5.
+Dismissal requests, during the last period of the day, shall receive strict scrutiny, by the attendance office, due to the abuse of the dismissal privilege.